cdavidshaffer/gemstone-docker/Readme.md

     Sleeping...

-## Viewing logs

-To view the gemstone logs first find your gemstone docker container id:

-    > docker container ls | grep gemstone
-    8922a14116d0        gemstone            "/bin/sh -c ./runGem…"   2 minutes ago       Up 2 minutes        0.0.0.0:40055->40055/tcp   mystifying_babbage

-then use `cat` or `tail` to view the log:

-    > docker exec 8922a14116d0 cat /gemstone/GemStone64Bit3.5.0-x86_64.Linux/data/gs64stone.log

 ## Persistent data

-If you run the database as described above, your will disappear as soon as you stop the container.
-This is typical of docker-based systems.
+If you run the database as described above, your data will disappear as soon as you stop the container.  **Ouch.** This is typical of docker-based systems.
 We need to provide persistent storage to the container so that your database can persist between runs.

 The supplied `Dockerfile` creates a directory /gemstone-data and places a single extent file in that directory.
 The configuration file